HamzaMhirsi/Rsyslog_configuration/README.md

 # Send log file over Rsyslog/TLS
 # Rsyslog configuring with TLS (send log file)

+# Rsyslog_client.conf

+This file hold a basic configuration of rsyslog that send a file that contain different log, you need to change the IP and Port to the one you will need before implementation.

 Today we will share a small tutorial where we will talk about all the steps that we need to configure Rsyslog and to create certificates:

 1. Rsyslog